SoftwareDevEngResearch/deformeasure/README.md

 - *def_example_x.csv* (deformations in pixels in x)
 - *def_example_y.csv* (deformations in pixels in y)

-and a refrence image in /deformeasure/generated/video/ref/ *ref_example.bmp*
+and a reference image in /deformeasure/generated/video/ref/ *ref_example.bmp*

 ### Measuring Deformation